 Mental Illness Stereotypes

-Common stereotypes about people with mental illness are that we are:
+Common stereotypes associated with mental illness are that we’re:

 - Lacking control/willpower

 - Responsible for causing our own illness

 Health care professionals may also have stereotypes about what a “good patient” should look like.
 These tend to relate to the incompetence stereotype, and the notion that patients shouldn’t have autonomy because they need others to make decisions for them.